drakonkat/godot-copilot-selfhost/README.md

 ### Does this share sensitive data?

+If you use LM Studio, no data is shared with any third party, everything is processed locally.

-Your code will be sent to OpenAIs API endpoints.
-Since March 1st 2023, OpenAI states it will [no longer use data sent via their APIs in future training runs](https://openai.com/policies/api-data-usage-policies).
+If you use Open AI subscription you will find here the detail -> Since March 1st 2023, OpenAI states it will [no longer use data sent via their APIs in future training runs](https://openai.com/policies/api-data-usage-policies).

-### Does this work with 3.x?

-Yes!
-Please switch to the `3.x` branch for the appropriate version of this addon.

 ### Why should i use this over Github Copilot?